evanroyrees/Automappa/README.md

 ### Remote & Docker:

+Perhaps the easiest method to start exploring your data will be to run the app from docker image I have made available.
+This will allow you to skip worrying about the app dependencies and installation and to focus on simply understanding the binning summary provided by AutoMeta.

-**If you'd like to run the app on the server but view the output on your local machine, you first need to login to the server with a tunnel.**
+If you'd like to run the app on the server but view the output on your local machine, you first need to login to the server with a tunnel.

 ```bash
 #ssh -L localport:localhost:serverport user@kwan-bioinformatics.pharmacy.wisc.edu